Enaium/JimmerBuddy/README.md

 ### What time will the plugin generate the DTO view, input, etc.?

-- When you switch the open tab, then wait 2 seconds
+- When you change the DTO source, then wait 2 seconds

 ### Why does the plugin not generate source for Immutable and DTO